 With Vayyar’s multifunctionality on a single-chip platform, vehicles can earn up to 33 Euro NCAP safety points, including 24 points in the VRU protocol, and nine points in the Safety Assist protocol.
 What’s more, Vayyar’s sensors are ideally suited to Advanced Rider Assistance Systems (ARAS) for two-wheel vehicles, good news for motorcyclists who represent a uniquely high-risk group of road users.

-As the auto industry gets closer to achieving its long-term goals of autonomy and maximum safety for all road users, Vayyar’s affordable 4D imaging radar has emerged as a key enabling technology, with unparalleled robustness and multifunctionality.
+As the auto industry gets closer to achieving its long-term goals of autonomy and maximum safety for all road users, Vayyar’s affordable 4D imaging radar has emerged as a key enabling technology for ADAS growth, with unparalleled robustness and multifunctionality.

 Read about Vayyar’s production-ready Radar-on-Chip platform for ADAS at www.vayyar.com/auto.